 Control chart are normally developed for processes which are repetitive in nature, and expectation are set to perform around continuous process variable X. A repeatable process is one in which process do the same thing in same way and produces the same results.

-PMBOK® Guide Fifth Edition defines Control chart as:
+PMBOK® Guide Sixth Edition defines Control chart as:

 “A graphic display of data over time and against established control limits, which has a centreline that assists in detecting a trend of plotted values toward either control limits”